-Having a prolonged period of time indoors may be an opportunity to start researching your family tree.
-Make the most efficient use of your time by following our tips to get started.
+Make the most efficient use of your time by following our tips to get started on researching your family history.
 A word of warning – genealogy can be addictive, so it may end up occupying more time than you think!

 Regardless of where your ancestors are from, the process of family history research is the same.

 - Write down the names, dates and places of birth etc. of ancestors you know of

 - Ask family members what they know

 - Confirm nos.
 2 and 3 by double-checking against other records

 - Fill in gaps and find other ancestors by following the paper trail of records

 I’ve been researching my own family tree for more than 25 years – people are often amazed to find that we were able to research family history before the internet!
 It was certainly more time-consuming, but probably less easy to go wrong than it is now.

 There are some computer programs that will help you to organise your research, and several subscription websites allow you to create free trees on their websites, but it’s often easier to start off with a simple pedigree chart that you can fill in by hand.